Clamb94/RAASConfig/README.md

 | PMDG                        | B737 (ALL VARIANTS)        |      ✅     	|       ✅      	|      ✅     	|      	|
 | PMDG                        | B777                       |      ✅     	|       ✅      	|      ✅     	|      	|
 | ProSim                      | B738                       |      ✅     	|       ❌      	|      ❌     	|vRAAS cannot access ProSim Display|

-Let me know if you'd like any further adjustments!

 Are you missing your favourite aircraft?
 Feel free to send a request on our Discord!